calishu/polyfish/.github/CODE_OF_CONDUCT.md

 \
 Project maintainers have the same rights and responsibilities as community moderators.
 In addition, they may take action, with or without evidence or approval, and may amend this Code of Conduct at any time, except for additional rules specific to individual entities.\
 \
-Neither community moderators nor project maintainers managers can guarantee compliance with the Code of Conduct, but they will make every effort to ensure it.
+Neither community moderators nor project maintainers can guarantee compliance with the Code of Conduct, but they will make every effort to ensure it.